lfr/lfr.github.io/fun/_posts/2020-05-04-domain-fitness.md

 4. **Where did the empty string check go?**

-   There's no need to explicitly check for valid strings because `Text` can never be an empty string
+   There's no need to explicitly check for empty strings because `Text` can never be empty

 ## Enough explanations, let me see more code